socialdrones/designreview/README.md

 ### [Consolidating Design Knowledge on Social Dones](design-knowledge)

 We characterized the findings from research papers based on a framework relating *human-centered parameters* and *product design parameters*, which allows us to consoliate and compare design knowledge created through different studies.

+## Contributing

+Our intention is for this repository to serve as a living resource, as well as a meeting point, for a whole community of researchers and designers dealing with social drones.
+We welcome corrections, additions, suggestions, and discussions.

+Any pull requeests with modifications to the content, as well as any suggestions or questions submitted through [issues](https://github.com/socialdrones/designreview/issues) will be duly reviewed and responded to.